When the men would not listen to the women.

 Had God spared them from the consequences it would have seemed as God regarded their behavior acceptable.
 But allowing these curses to fall on them was Gods way of showing He didn’t approve and to help them see why it was wrong.

-Unfortunately, Solomon's choice in marrying many foreign wives was what lead Israel into idol worship for hundreds of years.
-The consequences of his action effected a lot more than himself.
+Unfortunately, Solomon’s choice in marrying many foreign wives was what lead Israel into idol worship for hundreds of years.
+The consequences of his action affected many more than himself.

 The Woman in Sarepta: